- Trust in U.S.-based companies had been declining for a while.

-Respond even to unhappy customers
+1. Respond to unhappy customers.

 While it might be tempting to ignore rude comments or nasty reviews, doing so only harms your reputation.
 Don't avoid the problem; approach it with genuine concern and an open mind.
 [Read related article: Best Online Reputation Management Services]

-Reply in a timely manner
+2. Reply in a timely manner.

 Sometimes, answering comments and concerns isn't enough.
 Make your best effort to respond within 24 hours, proving to the customer that their concerns are important to you.

 The best way to show your customers that you care is by setting up a system that focuses solely on customer service.
-"If you're taking a proactive approach, you're already halfway there," said Muhlmann.
+"If you're taking a proactive approach, you're already halfway there," Muhlmann said.
 "The key to staying on top of customer reviews is to actively seek them out and have a strategy and process in place ahead of time.
 Like many crucial business operations, preparation and planning go a long way."
 [Read related article: Best Call Centers and Answering Services for Business]

-Implement a two-way communications channel
+3. Implement a two-way communication channel.

-Address issues online
+4. Address issues online.

 If you choose to encourage open communication on online platforms, approach public concerns and reviews the same way you would private emails and phone calls.
 One bad comment can blow up, spreading word that your business is unprofessional.